d12frosted/elpa-mirror/gnu/denote-readme.txt

 7.1 Adding a single link
 ────────────────────────

-  The `denote-link' command inserts a link at point to an entry specified at the minibuffer prompt.
-Links are formatted depending on the file type of current note.
+  The `denote-link' command inserts a link at point to a file specified at the minibuffer prompt.
+Links are formatted depending on the file type of the current note.
 In Org and plain text buffers, links are formatted thus: `[[denote:IDENTIFIER][TITLE]]'.
 While in Markdown they are expressed as `[TITLE](denote:IDENTIFIER)'.

   When `denote-link' is called with a prefix argument (`C-u' by